isohedral/tactile-js/README.md

 I created the first versions of Tactile in the late 1990s, while working on my [PhD][phd].
 This Javascript library is a port of the analogous [C++ library][tactile] I created as a modern upgrade of the original Tactile.
 The core library is completely self-contained; I also provide a demo based on Tactile, [`P5.js`][p5js], and [`QuickSettings`][quickset] (which are included in `dmeo/` for convenience).
 Of course, the goal is not simply to use the demo page as-is, but rather to explore new applications of the library in an interactive web-based context.

 The rest of the documentation below is a translation into Javascript of the corresponding documentation on the [Tactile][tactile] library page.
 You can also peruse the source code in `demo.js`, which uses the library to create a simple interactive tile editor.
-I will post a runnable copy of the editor on my blog very soon and put a link to that page here.
+You can also [try the demo][demo] online.

 ## A crash course on isohedral tilings